 Selling your business to employees

-Another option is having the employees and/or managers buy the firm.
-An employee buyout can be a win for everyone involved.
+An employee buyout can be a clear win-win.
 The employees get an established business that they already know.
 You get buyers who want the business to thrive.

 Which Kind of Buyer Is Right for You?